CDCgov/phdi/containers/ecr-viewer/README.md

 ### Introduction

-The DIBBs eCR Viewer app offers a REST API for processing FHIR messages into an HTML page with key insights.
+The DIBBs eCR Viewer app offers a REST API for processing eCR FHIR messages into an HTML page with key insights.

 ### Running eCR Viewer